 Almost all cervical cancers are caused by the sexually transmitted human papillomavirus (HPV).
 There are a number of different strains of HPV.
 Only certain types are associated with cervical cancer.
 The two types that most commonly cause cancer are HPV-16 and HPV-18.

 Infection with a cancer-causing strain of HPV doesn’t mean you’ll get cervical cancer.
 Your immune system eliminates the vast majority of HPV infections.
 Most people are rid of the virus within two years.
 However, HPV is extremely common.
-The Centers for Disease Control and Prevention estimates that most sexually active men and women will become infected by HPV during their lifetime.
+The estimates that most sexually active men and women will become infected by HPV during their lifetime.

 HPV can also cause other cancers in women and men.
 These include: